lordmilko/PrtgAPI/README.md

 * Batch do *anything!*

 For information on features that are currently in the pipeline, check out the [Roadmap](https://github.com/lordmilko/PrtgAPI/projects/1).

+PrtgAPI also provides a secondary, optional module *PrtgAPI.CustomSensors* which provides a collection of wrapper functions for generating output in *PRTG EXE/Script Advanced* custom sensors.
+For more information, see [PrtgAPI.CustomSensors](https://github.com/lordmilko/PrtgAPI.CustomSensors).

 ## Installation